The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Standardized access across teams

-By standardizing your teams' access to the Optimizely service, you can better enforce processes and implement governance around feature management and experimentation as a practice.
+By standardizing your teams' access to Optimizely, you can enforce consistent processes for feature management and experimentation.

 A diagram showing the central and standardized access to the Optimizely Agent service across an arbitrary number of teams.